Leveraging Peer Relationships: Our Student Navigator Network

 Steeped in the belief that programs should be sustainable, innovative, student-centric, and destigmatizing, we saw an opportunity to step up and leverage our community with the Student Navigator Network.

-In the Summer of 2020, we partnered with Rise to collaboratively launch a one-on-one referral service that helps students apply for emergency financial assistance, find local support, navigate public benefits, and get timely information on policies, programs, and services that affect them.
+In the Summer 2020, we partnered with Rise to collaboratively launch a one-on-one referral service that helps students apply for emergency financial assistance, find local support, navigate public benefits, and get timely information on policies, programs, and services that affect them.
 This innovative program employs and trains Student Navigators to help their peers access the resources available to them.
 Peers helping peers reduces the stigma often associated with seeking assistance and increases the likelihood that students in need will ask for help.

 We are fortunate to work alongside so many dedicated student leaders fighting to end college hunger.
 In moments like these, it is our responsibility to take stock and determine how we can be responsive to our community.
 We already know that students are the best resources to their counterparts on campus, as 50% of the students that receive donated meals heard about the program from a friend.
 The Student Navigator Network has enabled us to capitalize on this organic relationship-building in a way that is meaningful to this point in time.
 Not only has this directly helped students facing hardships due to the pandemic, but it has also provided additional financial support for the Student Navigators we hire– many of whom lost jobs or other career opportunities over the last four months.

-We look forward to expanding our efforts to leverage and support students during such a crucial time.
 Learn about a few of our Summer 2020 cohort Student Navigators below: